thorgus-services/obsvty/ai-docs/context/obs-19-context-stack-validation-criteria-specification.md

 - **Domain**: Observability and Distributed Systems Monitoring
 - **Task Type**: Implementation of Validation and Acceptance Criteria for OTLP gRPC Endpoint

+## 🛠️ Development Instructions
+Before submitting your implementation, run `inv dev` to perform all checks including linting, testing, and type checking.

 ## 🎯 System Context Layer
 *Defines the AI's "personality" and boundaries*